Elon Musk wins back his $44.9 billion Tesla pay package in shareholder vote

 Tesla has said it would appeal, but asked shareholders to reapprove the package at Thursday’s annual meeting.

-A separate issue to move the company’s legal home to Texas to avoid the Delaware courts also was approved, Musk said Thursday at the meeting in Austin, Texas.
+A separate vote approved moving the company’s legal home to Texas to avoid the courts in Delaware, where Tesla is registered as a corporation.

 “Its incredible," a jubilant Musk told the crowd gathered at Tesla's headquarters and large factory in Austin, Texas.
 “I think we’re not just opening a new chapter for Tesla, we’re starting a new book.”